-The Centre for the Novel is delighted to announce the Annual Lecture for 2019
+The Centre for the Novel is delighted to announce the Windows on Research!

-'Burning Art and Political Resistance: Anne Brontë’s Radical Imaginary of Wives, Enslaved People, and Animals in The Tenant of Wildfell Hall (1848)'
+- The Centre for the Novel Annual Lecture 2019, University of Aberdeen, 5th March 2019.
+Professor Deborah Denenholz Morse, College of William & Mary (Williamsburg, Virginia): 'Burning Art and Political Resistance: Anne Brontë’s Radical Imaginary of Wives, Enslaved People, and Animals in The Tenant of Wildfell Hall (1848)'.

 - 'An International Conference at the Centre for the Novel'.
 Sir Duncan Rice Library, University of Aberdeen, 6-9 April 2017.
 Plenary Speakers: Oliver Kohns, University of Luxembourg, Randall Stevenson, University of Edinburgh, Steven Trout, University of South Alabama